 Three other players in the fix, Chick Gandil, Happy Felsch and Swede Risberg, had lifetime averages of .277, .293 and .243, respectively…good hitters if not great, but it’s not as though it’s positive they would have been the offensive difference had they been playing to win.
 Gandil hit .290 in 1919 and .233 in the Series; Felsch hit .275 and .192; Risberg, .256 and .080 in the Series (Risberg did walk five times, when strikeouts would have been easiest to fake).

 That’s significant, I won’t argue, but for Gandil and Felsch only one or two more hits in the Series would have been normal for them…and remember they were up against some good Reds pitchers, so that’s no guarantee.
 The other position player in on the scandal, Fred McMullin, was a utility infielder who had only two at-bats in the Series.

-With the Reds pitching as strong as it was, it’s not hard to imagine that even if the White Sox were on the up-and-up, that the Reds pitching could still have effectively shut them down.
+With the Reds pitching as strong as it was, it’s not hard to imagine that even if there were no Black Sox scandal, that the Reds pitching could still have effectively shut them down.
 The Sox scored just 20 runs in eight games, and that’s with two of their best hitters hardly whiffing on each at bat.
 It was the deliberate errors during games, and the meatball pitches from Eddie Cicotte and Lefty Williams, that lost the Series for the White Sox.

 So what if Cicotte and Williams had performed to their considerable abilities?
 Cicotte’s ERA was 1.82 in the 1919 season; had he given up two runs in his starts—probably questionable given the Reds offense, but for the sake of argument—that might have been enough for the Reds to have won Game 1 and possibly Game 4, since the White Sox scored a total of just one run in those games.

 Lefty Williams’s ERA that year was 2.64; the Sox scored just two runs in Game 2, so that could have turned out as a Reds victory as well.
 Williams obviously handed the win to the Reds in Game 8, so it’s hard to say whether the Reds would have won there.